csiszi/FSND-P4-Design-a-game/README.md

-##Game Description:
+##Game Description & rules:
 Push your luck is a game for the brave ones.
-You can have multiple open games, but your score reflects to the last one where you pushed your luck.
+You can have multiple open games, but your score equals to your **last score** (and not your highest score!).
-If you lost, your score will be 0 and you cannot push your luck on that game anymore.
+If you lost in your last game, your score will be 0 and you cannot push your luck on that game anymore.
 If you win, the game's attempts increases by one and your score will be the number of attempts in that game.
-Will you push your luck in your greatest game or will you create a new game?
+The high score returns the most attempts of the ended games, but the point is to be the first in the rankings, which shows your **last** score (and not your highest score!)
+If you push your luck on a game where you have 5 points, you can find yourself in the bottom of the list.
+But if you win, maybe you'll stay there forever!

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.